 1. Have a Sense of Urgency With Your Emails

 Abandoned cart emails are all about how quick you send them out.
 After 24 hours, your chances of bringing a customer back diminish significantly.

 2. Cut Out the Risk That People Fear

 People fear quite a few things when purchasing items online.
 First, they may fear that the site isn't secure.
 Second, they may not know if they are ordering the right item, size, amount, etc.

 3. Be Super Specific About Products That Were Abandoned

 If a customer leaves your site with a certain item in their shopping cart, they're less likely to come back and buy if you don't remind them of what they were looking at.
-Have a picture, description and price in the email, along with all of the other items that were listed in the shopping cart.

 4. Complete Checkout Testing on a Consistent Basis

 Some stores do best with a few steps in the checkout, while others are better off with the two-step process.
-For example, QuickSprout found that a three step checkout was best for them, so you need to use an A/B testing tool to understand what's best for you.
+For example, QuickSprout found that a three step checkout worked best for them, so you need to use an A/B testing tool to understand what's best for you.

 5. Drop the Bait and Switch Tactics

 For example, I've been on a few sites where they try to tag on some extras or include some sort of processing fee at the end.
-The point is, the first price the customer sees should be what they pay at the end (besides shipping and handling.)
+The point is, the first price the customer sees should be what they pay at the end (besides shipping and handling).

 6. Cut Out the Cuteness and Focus on Clarity

 That means to have a blunt one-liner as the email subject, a quick mention of the products still in the cart and a button so they can complete the purchase.

 Even a plain text email works fine for this.